Jeeves and Wooster in Perfect Nonsense: Production history

 The tour continued in September 2015, with co-writer Robert Goodale, returning as Seppings, Joseph Chance as Jeeves, and Matthew Carter as Wooster.
 The tour would visit Bury St. Edmunds, Aylesbury, Buxton, Crewe, Mold, Worthing, Exeter, Northampton, Ipswich, Southend, Colchester, Inverness, Dundee, Kingston and Derby, finishing in November.

 In January 2016, Perfect Nonsense opened at The National Centre For Performing Arts in Mumbai with Robert Goodale as Seppings, Joseph Chance as Jeeves, and Matthew Carter as Wooster.

 In June 2016, it was announced that Perfect Nonsense would embark on an international tour with Robert Goodale as Seppings, Joseph Chance as Jeeves and Matthew Carter as Wooster.

 The tour began at Sydney Opera House, Followed by, Adelaide, Wellington, Hong Kong, Singapore, Chennai and Bangalore, finishing in November 2016.

 On 21 March 2019, the first North American production of Perfect Nonsense opened at Hartford Stage (in Hartford, Connecticut), continuing through 20 April 2019.
 Chandler Williams played Bertie Wooster, Arnie Burton played Jeeves, and Eddie Korbich played Seppings.
 The production had the same director as the original production, Sean Foley, and the same designer, Alice Power.

 A UK tour began on 18 February 2020 and was originally scheduled to run through 31 May 2020, with Matthew Cavendish as Bertie Wooster, Andrew Ashford as Jeeves, and Andrew Cullum as Seppings.
 On 18 March 2020, it was announced that the rest of the tour was cancelled due to the COVID-19 pandemic.
 The production was remounted in June and July 2021 with the same cast, though some performances were cancelled because of the pandemic.

+In September & October 2023 a production of Jeeves and Wooster A Perfect Nonsense will be co-produced by Salisbury Playhouse and the Octagon Theatre Bolton.
+Directed by Marieke Audsley and Designed by Olivia du Monceau,.